-Litter picking is carried out across campus every day by the Grounds Maintenance Team, as well as Building Attendants who litter pick the perimeter of their buildings every morning.
+Litter picking is carried out across campus every day by the Grounds Maintenance Team, as well as Building Attendants who litter pick the entrance of their buildings every morning and building perimeter as required.
 If any sharps are found, Security are contacted, and they attend promptly to dispose of them into appropriate containers.
 The University does not have an enforcement policy for litter, but this comes under the responsibilities of SCC.